BFoerschner/Devcontainer/README.md

 This repository contains the source for the image ```bfoerschner/devcontainer```.
 It is a terminal-based development environment that is fully configured and ready to use.
 The image is based on [Ubuntu:rolling](https://hub.docker.com/_/ubuntu) and includes the tools you need for a modern terminal-based development environment.

-This image contains a set of curated set of applications and tools that are meant to improve your productivity and protect your sanity when working on projects.
+This image contains a curated set of applications and tools that are meant to improve your productivity and protect your sanity when working on projects.
+All tools are managed by [mise](https://mise.jdx.dev/) (see `.mise.toml` for the complete list).
 The dotfiles for this container are located at [bfoerschner/dotfiles](https://github.com/bfoerschner/dotfiles).
 They play a huge role in how this container feels.

 I created the tool because I like to be able to have access to my personal development environment everywhere I can run docker.
 This is my take on how to solve the problem of having your own development environment with you at all times.
 As long as I have access to Linux containers via Docker I can be happy.